reevolutiva/twchr-dev/readme.txt

 * Compatible with Woocommerce, Learndash and most plugins and themes.
 * Twitch *API Helix* Enabled

+NOTE: Use of this plugin requires the full understanding and acceptance of Twitch Interactive, Inc. terms of service.
+This is an unofficial Wordpress integration.

 = Links =
 *   <a href="https://twitcher.pro/" title="">HomePage</a>